 Homeowners with sufficient equity can pay their closing costs and fees from the proceeds of their refinance.
 But the total of these cannot exceed the maximum loan amount:

 - Paying off any liens, including the current mortgage

-- Paying fees and charges, other than the VA Funding Fee
+- Paying fees and charges

 - Reasonable discount points to lower the interest rate